AliHamza-Coder/Ecommerce-CRM-V1/README.md

 - Store sensitive keys and secrets securely
 - Use environment variable management in your deployment platform
 - Regularly rotate your API keys and secrets
+- **MongoDB Security**: Configure IP whitelist properly - avoid using `0.0.0.0/0` in production environments
+- Only allow database access from trusted IP addresses

 ## 📘 Learn More